ahummons/resume/README.md

 ## About
-Resume is a resume and CV theme for Bootstrap created by Start Bootstrap
+Resume is a resume and CV theme for Bootstrap created by Start Bootstrap.
+License and Copyright information below.

 ## Copyright and License